top of page

 In 2012, the National Planning Policy Framework (NPPF) was introduced.
 This planning guidance set out the policies and principles for the conservation of the Historic Environment during planning and development.

-Due to this, many planning applications now have archaeological conditions that need to be addressed for the application to be accepted.
+Due to this, many planning applications now have archaeological conditions that need to be addressed before an application can be accepted.

-Chris Butler Archaeological Services Limited offer a full range of services in connection with the archaeological requirements of planning and development.
-For more details on what your application may entail, please continue to the below services.
+CBAS offers a full range of services in compliance with the archaeological requirements of planning and development.
+For more details on what your application may entail, please take a look at our services below.

-If you require further information on this process in general or would you like to request a quote, please do not hesitate to contact us.
+If you require further information about this process or would like a quote, please contact us.

-If you require a quote, please include as much detail as possible into your enquiry.
+Please include as much detail as possible in your enquiry.

 Heritage Statement

 Planning applications now require a Heritage Statement.
-This document is used to understand the potential impact of the proposed works on any heritage assets that could be affected and must be prepared by someone with the appropriate expertise and knowledge.
+This document is used to understand the potential impact of proposed works on potentially affected heritage assets.
+These must be prepared by someone with appropriate expertise and knowledge.
 These requirements are outlined in planning guidance PPS5.

 For more information, please click here.

-At CBAS, we can produce a Heritage Statement, at the appropriate level, to accompany your planning application.
+CBAS can produce Heritage Statements at the appropriate level, to accompany your planning application.

-Our specialists have the necessary expertise, and access to a full range of resources, to assess the impact of the proposed development on any heritage assets that might be affected.
+Our specialists have the necessary expertise, and access to a full range of resources, to assess the possible impact of proposed developments on heritage assets.

-A full desk based assessment (DBA) may be required where it is judged that there is potential for the presence of heritage assets of archaeological interest.
-A DBA can be the first stage of the archaeological process and is often required at the start of a planning application.
+A full desk-based assessment (DBA) may be required if there is potential for the presence of heritage assets of archaeological interest.
+A DBA can be the first stage of the archaeological process and is often required at the beginning of a planning application.

 A DBA will require an inspection of the Historic Environment Records for the site and its immediate surroundings.
 Published archaeological reports and historical records will also be consulted, whilst any estate maps, tithe maps and Ordnance Survey maps will be inspected.
 If aerial photographs are available, these will also be consulted as they may often reveal buried features.